SpriteLink/nipap-user-guide/cli/add_a_pool.md

 This allows us to make assignments from this pool automatically.

-If one requests a prefix from this group, one will get:
+If you request a prefix from this group you will get:

-* it is of a type 'assignment'
+* a prefix with the type 'assignment'
-* an ipv4 you get a /30
+* a /30 if you requested v4 space
-* an ipv6 you receive a /112
+* a /112 if you requested v6 space